Regression of binary network data with exchangeable latent errors: Exchangeable network models

 All the latent variable network models discussed in Section~\ref{sec:latent} have latent error networks $\{\epsilon_{ij} \}_{ij}$ that are exchangeable, where we define $\epsilon_{ij} = f_{\btheta}(\v_{i}, \v_{j}) + \xi_{ij}$ from \eqref{eq_gen_lv}, the random portion of a general latent variable network model.
 Further, under constant mean $\mu_{ij} = \mu$, all the latent variable network models for the observed network $\{ y_{ij} \}_{ij}$ in Section~\ref{sec:latent} are exchangeable.
 In fact, any exchangeable network model may be represented by a latent variable network model.
 Specifically, the theory of exchangeable network models states that every exchangeable random network model may be represented in the following form (see, for example, \cite{lovasz2006limits, kallenberg2006probabilistic}):

 where the function $h : [0,1] \times [0,1] \rightarrow \R$ has finite integral $\int_{[0,1] \times [0,1]} h(u,v) du dv < \infty$ and serves to distinguish the various exchangeable network models.
-It can be shown that \eqref{eq_graphon_normal} is equivalent to the graphon representation of exchangeable random network models, where the graphon is the canonical probabilistic object of exchangeable random network models and the $\xi_{ij}$ are traditionally uniformly distributed \citep{lovasz2006limits, borgs2014p}.
-Noting that we may always map the random scalar $u_i$ to some random vector $\v_i$, the expression in \eqref{eq_graphon_normal} shows that every exchangeable random network model may be represented by a latent variable network model in the sense of Section~\ref{sec:latent}.
+It can be shown that \eqref{eq_graphon_normal} is equivalent to the graphon representation of exchangeable random network models, where the graphon is the canonical probabilistic object of exchangeable random network models \citep{lovasz2006limits, borgs2014p}.
+Noting that we may always map the random scalar $u_i$ to some random vector $\v_i$, the expression in \eqref{eq_graphon_normal} illustrates how every exchangeable random network model may be represented by a latent variable network model in the sense of \eqref{eq_gen_lv}.